 The Court reserves the right not to make any awards as a result of this solicitation.
 Award of a BPA does not guarantee that the contractor will receive orders for any particular aggregate dollar value, or in fact that any orders at all, for court reporting services.

-Contractors wishing to be considered for this BPA must complete and return the pages in the “Pro Tem Court Reporter BPA Forms Packet.”
+Contractors wishing to be considered for this BPA must complete and return this Contract Court Reporter Application.
 Note, for each prospective contract court reporter, a minimum of 3 references must be identified for whom the reporter has performed work within 3-year period.

-The solicitation will remain open until the court determines that it has awarded enough BPAs to cover our reporting needs.
+The solicitation will be open until the court has determined it has awarded enough BPAs to cover our reporting needs.